TarunJCole/coffee-website/README.md

 # Example Coffee Website

-Example webisite for a coffee shop business.
+Example website for a coffee shop business.